Building a home and HomeBuilder

 We process grant applications in order of date received.
 Once your application is at Lodged status, you don’t need to contact us.
 We will notify you when a decision has been made.

 When the grant is paid

-The grant is paid into your nominated bank account after all the supporting evidence is submitted, including evidence that the foundations have been laid and the first progress payment has been made.
+The grant is paid into your nominated bank account after all the supporting evidence is submitted.
+This includes evidence that each applicant’s name is registered on the title, the foundations have been laid and the first progress payment for the building works has been made to the builder.

 If you have borrowed from a financial institution, you can nominate the payment to go directly to your mortgage account.